-Regional Transportation Plan:
+Regional Transportation Plan

 As the federally designated transportation planning agency for the Denver region, DRCOG develops the Metro Vision Regional Transportation Plan to guide the region's future multimodal transportation system.
 The Metro Vision Regional Transportation Plan is integrated with the Metro Vision plan to address the mobility needs of people of all ages, incomes and abilities.
-It identifies the desired vision for our transportation system in a scenario under which funding is unconstrained.
-It also defines the fiscally constrained multimodal system to be implemented by 2040 using revenues that are reasonably expected to be available.
+It identifies the desired vision for our transportation system in a scenario under which funding is unconstrained, as well as the multimodal system to be implemented by 2040 using revenues that are reasonably expected to be available during the next 25 years.
 In addition to funding construction of major roadway and rapid transit projects, revenues must also be used to maintain and operate the transportation system, and for transit service, bicycle, pedestrian and other types of projects.